 In addition to auditing and reorganizing your feature ideas, it also pays to revisit the fields used to prioritize and plan them.

-✅Delete segments, drivers, competitors, tasks, tags, or custom fields no longer in use.
+✅ Delete segments, drivers, competitors, tasks, tags, or custom fields no longer in use.

-✅Update the status of the objectives you're working towards and archive any that are completed or no longer relevant.
+✅ Update the status of the objectives you're working towards and archive any that are completed or no longer relevant.
 (Tip: objectives are worked towards over specified time horizons.
 Precede the name of each objective with the time period it relates to. e.g. Q1/2020: Drive customer expansions)

-✅Update the status of all releases and archive any that are completed.
+✅ Update the status of all releases and archive any that are completed.
 You can also archive entire release groups.

-💡Tip for larger teams: If you have multiple products, ensure everyone is only seeing the fields related to the products they work on.
+💡 Tip for larger teams: If you have multiple products, ensure everyone is only seeing the fields related to the products they work on.
 It saves time every day while also making maintenance more manageable.

-Review saved views
+Review saved views and roadmaps

 Re-evaluate your insights processes